 Yeah, right.
 She led me through an open area of red carpet with a dozen desks—all manned by women—most of them huddled with customers, pointing things out in exotic, colorful brochures.
-Lucy ushered me into a bright, spacious office that looked out onto Madison Avenue.
+Lucy ushered me into a bright, spacious office looking out onto Madison Avenue.

 Lucy did the introductions and then slipped out to get us coffee.

 "Please, call me Maddie," she said indicating a chair.
-There was a low, rich, Lauren Bacallish pitch to her voice which seemed to go with the desk.
+There was a low, rich, Lauren Bacallish pitch to her voice which went with the desk.
 Her public persona seemed an optimum blend of cool confidence and warm approachability.
 She had casual down cold.

 I had a moment to study Maddie as she scanned my one-page resume.
 The light from the window behind her played coppery tricks with her long, auburn hair, and she had the kind of light hazel eyes that could change colors like mood rings.
 There was a girlish spray of freckles across her nose.
 A bonny lass.
-Her mouth—just a trace of strawberry lipstick—was generous, the ends curling slightly upward in which I hoped was a parenthetical promise of wry humor.
-But there was something else going on just beneath the polished veneer: an invisible draft of something turbulent that reached me, as yet unclassified, but as real as wind.
+Her mouth—just a trace of strawberry lipstick—was generous, the ends curling slightly upward in what I hoped was a parenthetical promise of wry humor.
+But there was something else going on just beneath the polished veneer: an invisible draft of something turbulent, as yet unclassified, but as real as wind.

 Maddie pursed her lips as she read.
-My credentials were meager: small, sundry jobs that kept me afloat between sailing gigs.
+My credentials were meager: small, sundry jobs keeping me afloat between sailing gigs.

 She put down the resume and looked at me, her eyes picking up the green in her suit.

-"Well... not much here is there," she said in an oddly intimate tone that suggested that we were lone survivors adrift on a raft with precious few provisions.
+"Well... not much here is there," she said in an oddly intimate tone suggesting we were lone survivors adrift on a raft with precious few provisions.
 She cushioned the blow with a lop-sided smile; I had been right about the wry humor.

 "Afraid not," I said.